sarahrosegallagher/Wind_Turbine_Gearbox_Predictive_Analysis/README.md

 ### Time Binning Approach (Balanced Random Forest)
-This approach addressed the imbalanced dataset by binning the sensor data by time, classifying each measurement based on wether or not there would be a failure in the next bin.
+This approach addressed the imbalanced dataset by binning the sensor data by time, classifying each measurement based on whether or not there would be a failure in the next bin.
 The supervised model then attempted to predict if a turbine will experience a major failure in the next time period.

 #### Results
 This model had overall high recall and low precision, indicating that the model included many "false alarms" but that it correctly predicted a high percentage of the actual faults.